-For outstanding loans, the Bank calculates an allowance for credit loss on the estimated probability of default for each loan.
-For undisbursed loan commitments, the allowance for credit loss is calculated based on the projected probability of default and the credit loss methodology used for the Bank's outstanding loans.
+For outstanding loans, the Bank calculates an allowance for credit loss on the estimated probability of default and loss given default for each loan.
+For undisbursed loan commitments, the liability for expected credit loss is calculated based on the projected probability of default, loss given default and the credit loss methodology used for the Bank's outstanding loans.

 The allowance for credit losses is maintained at a level considered appropriate by management to provide for estimable losses inherent over the contractual life of the loan portfolio.
-Changes to the allowance are recorded as an expense or recovery of provision for loan losses in the consolidated statement of income.
+Changes to the allowance are recorded as an expense or recovery of provision for loan losses in the consolidated statements of income.
 Upon final settlement of impaired loans, any remaining loss is charged off.
 Additional information on the allowance for credit losses related to loans is provided in Note 4.